-2019 Lok Sabha polls: Chandrababu Naidu meets Kejriwal to discuss national issues
+2019 Lok Sabha polls: Chandrababu Naidu meets Kejriwal, Mayawati to discuss national issues

-New Delhi, Oct 27: Ahead of the 2019 Lok Sabha elections, Andhra Pradesh CM N Chandrababu Naidu met his Delhi counterpart Arvind Kejriwal on Saturday to garner support against the Centre-led BJP government.
+New Delhi, Oct 27: Ahead of the 2019 Lok Sabha elections, Andhra Pradesh chief minister and president of Telugu Desam Party (TDP) N Chandrababu Naidu Saturday met Bahujan Samaj Party (BSP) supremo Mayawati, Delhi chief minister Arvind Kejriwal and National Conference leader Farooq Abdullah, and Loktantrik Janata Dal leader Sharad Yadav in New Delhi.

+Naidu also met former Union minister Yashwant Sinha, and called on CPI leaders D Raja and S Sudhakar Reddy at the Andhra Bhawan here.

 At a press conference, Naidu attacked the Narendra Modi government, saying, "CBI inquiry is going on, it's under trial.
 Even our PM had said that all culprits in political corruption cases will be punished within one year time.
 On the contrary, some people are escaping.
 You're supporting tainted parties and victimising those who oppose you."